StackVista/stackstate-docs/stackpacks/integrations/openmetrics.md

 All metrics are retrieved from the specified OpenMetrics endpoint and available in the `StackState multi metrics` data source.
 Retrieved metrics will not automatically be mapped to topology elements.

 Retrieved metrics can be browsed using the [telemetry inspector](/use/metrics-and-events/browse-telemetry.md) or added to a component as a telemetry stream.
-Select the data source `StackState Metrics` to get a full list of all available metrics.
+Select the data source `StackState Multi Metrics` to get a full list of all available metrics.

 ### Events